edgedoggo/fvtt-earthquake/README.md

 // Define the sound to play during the quake const soundToPlay = 'path-to-your-sound-file.ogg'; // Your file

-function playSound() {
+//There is no need to configure the following code (unless advanced configuration is desired) function playSound() {
     const sound = new Audio(soundToPlay);
     sound.volume = 0.5; // Adjust the volume as needed